LePetitJayJay/Victoria-2-Anime-Mod/README.md

 # Vicky-2-Anime-Mod

-For (cc)HFM or GFM, technically can work elsewhere though non-square flags will make them less visible and possibly some problems with differing tags.
+For (cc)HFM, GFM, and HMPS, technically can work elsewhere though non-square flags will make them less visible and possibly some problems with differing tags.

 Installation: Put the Animega folder and .Mod file to your mod directory on Program Files.